ikluft/prefvote/test/README.md

 # PrefVote test suite

 PrefVote is designed for multiple programming language implementations using a common test suite.
 The test suite consists of "black box" test specs used across all languages, plus "white box" unit tests within each language's source code directory.
-The test harness collects [Test Anywhere Protocol (TAP)](https://testanything.org/) data from each language's unit tests to report the results.
+The test harness collects [Test Anything Protocol (TAP)](https://testanything.org/) data from each language's unit tests to report the results.

 ## Progress on the test suite